deweb-io/premium/README.md

         1. Set new checkout page as the checkout page:
             1. Navigate to Settings -> WooCommerce -> Advanced
                 1. Page setup -> Checkout page -> choose the ID of the new created page.
-1. Install [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) version 5.0.0 - enables selling subscriptions.

 Important note: the version of WooCommerce that is hosted on WordPress.com stores the digital goods on public URLs.
-This is not the default for ordinary WooCommerce installations, and may not be the case in many future stores.
+This is not the default for ordinary WooCommerce installations, and may not be the case in the future.
 While some stores provide an API for accessing the digital goods, the simplest mechanism we found is to use a plugin that stores the digital goods with a popular storage provider and have the Premium Service create signed URLs independently (an implementation of this solution can be found in the history of this repo).

-### Core-UI Specifications
+### Core UI Specifications

 The Premium Service integration should work similarly to Youtube video embedding, in that the posting user is expected to upload the premium digital asset to the Digital Store from an independent domain and insert the obtained link into a post.
-The only interaction between the Core-UI and the Premium Service occurs when viewing posts that contain such links.
+The only interaction between the Core UI and the Premium Service occurs when viewing posts that contain such links.

 The links are in the form `https://<Digital Store>/product/<slug>` (the slug is a human readable string identifying the product).
-When such a link is rendered inside a post, and the plugin is enabled, the Core-UI simply mounts a Single SPA parcel from `https://<Premium Service>/product/<slug>` and the Premium Service does the rest.
+The link points to an HTML document with an `og:embed:url` tag which specifies the location of the Premium UI (served by the Premium Service) which can render the content of the link (`https://<Premium Service>/product/<slug>` in our case).
+When such a link is rendered inside a post and the plugin is enabled, the Core UI simply mounts the Premium UI, which is a Single SPA parcel, from the Premium Service and lets the Premium Service do the rest (the Web app already has the ability to mount Single SPA parcels, and the mobile app will require a thin adapter layer, basically an empty HTML which can mount a Single SPA parcel - there may be a flutter plugin that already does that).

-In order for the Premium Service to authenticate the BBS user running the Core-UI, the Premium UI parcel requires access to a signed auth token.
-For this purpose the `premium` branch of our Core-UI repo exposes the Firebase auth token through the `window.deWeb.getFirebaseIdToken` function, but we can also transfer it through a POST request when loading the parcel.
+In order for the Premium Service to authenticate the BBS user running the Core UI, the Premium UI parcel requires access to the signed Firebase auth token.
+This token has to be passed to the Premium UI as a parameter to the `mount` function call (this means adding it to Single SPA's props).

 ### Premium Service Specifications

 The service exposes the following endpoints:
-* `GET:/health` - checks if everything is fine and dandy, so the Core-UI can disable the plugin if the service is unhealthy, and even notify the user)
+* `GET:/health` - checks if everything is fine and dandy, so the Core UI can disable the plugin if the service is unhealthy, and even notify the user)
-* `GET:/product/<slug>` - returns a Single SPA compatible JS package (an AMD module which defines the Single SPA lifecycle stages) that deploys an interface for viewing the digital good or its preview, depending on whether the logged in user has purchased it or not (this allows for seamless integration with the Core-UI Web app, and the mobile UI simply opens an iframe with the Web app)
+* `GET:/product/<slug>` - returns a Single SPA compatible JS package (an AMD module which defines the Single SPA lifecycle stages) that deploys an interface for viewing the digital good or its preview, depending on whether the logged in user has purchased it or not
-* `POST:/product/<slug> (authToken)` - returns a JSON with the asset's details, including a preview image and a signed URL to the asset if the authtoken is valid and identifies an authorized user
+* `POST:/product/<slug> (authToken)` - returns a JSON with the asset's details, including a preview image and a signed URL to the asset if the auth token is valid and identifies an authorized user (a user with an active subscription covering the product)
 * `POST:/login/<slug> (authToken)` - returns a URL that performs automatic login to the Digital Store on the wanted digital good
 * `GET:/site/<path>` - serves static assets for convenience when developing (will get removed in production)

 ### The Full View Flow

-1. The user views a post.
+1. The user views a post with a link matching the configuration.
-1. Core-UI identifies a linkTool with a link matching the pattern in the configuration and fetches the Premium UI from the Premium Service, passing it the product slug as part of the request URL, and mounts it.
+1. Core UI identifies the link, with its `og:embed:url` tag, and fetches the Premium UI from the Premium Service, automatically passing it the product slug as part of the request URL.
-    1. The Premium UI loads the bbs-common library and uses it to get the user's Firebase auth token.
+1. Core UI mounts the Premium UI by calling the `mount` function, passing it the Firebase auth token.
     1. The Premium UI passes the Premium Service the product slug and the auth token.
     1. The Premium Service verifies the token, and checks if the matching customer in the store has purchased the digital good.
     1. The Premium Service returns the details of the digital good, including a link to the digital good if the customer has purchased it in the past.